-Implementation of the two recommended flood mitigation projects (FMPs) included in this RFP is expected to benefit an estimated 9,247 people living in a flood-prone area.
-Twenty-two (22) of the recommended FMEs are flood risk mapping studies that were identified during the needs assessment.
-These 22 floodplain mapping will better define the flood risk for 67% of the floodplain.
+Implementation of the 94 recommended flood mitigation projects (FMPs) included in this RFP is expected to benefit an estimated 95,994 people living in a flood-prone area.
+Forty-six (46) of the recommended FMEs are flood risk mapping studies that were identified during the needs assessment.
+These 46 floodplain mapping will better define the flood risk for 67% of the floodplain.
 Implementation of the FMEs will ultimately give entities a tool to address the flood hazard aggressively and effectively in their community.
 Once the flood hazard is better understood, effective floodplain management and land use strategies can be implemented.
-Another 85 proposed FMEs will conduct and alternative analysis to determine the source and extent of a flood prone area and will identify the most beneficial solution that not only mitigates the flood problem, but also considers the project's impact on their neighbors and water supply.
-The last 24 FMEs are refinement projects that take the analysis to a deeper or higher level to define its level of service, consider the environmental and financial benefits of the project and evaluate the impacts of the project within the watershed.
+Another 406 proposed FMEs will conduct and alternative analysis to determine the source and extent of a flood prone area and will identify the most beneficial solution that not only mitigates the flood problem, but also considers the project's impact on their neighbors and water supply.
+The last 2 FMEs are preparednessprojects that take the analysis to a deeper or higher level to define its level of service, consider the environmental and financial benefits of the project and evaluate the impacts of the project within the watershed.
 It was determined that there were no anticipated impacts from the recommended FMSs and FMPs on water supply, water availability, or projects in the State Water Plan based on no anticipated measurable impacts.